65roadster/pavotube/README.md

 The FX button sends commands on the 2460MHz channel but doesn't have any noticeable effect on the Pavotube.

 ## Saleae captures
-These can be loaded into Saleae Logic to be viewed in detail:
+These can be loaded into Saleae Logic to be viewed in detail:<br />
 [CCT Max Brightness Max Colortemp](spi_captures\CCT_max_brightness_max_colortemp.sal)<br />
 [CCT Max Brightness Min Colortemp](spi_captures\CCT_max_brightness_min_colortemp.sal)<br />
 [CCT Min Brightness Max Colortemp](spi_captures\CCT_min_brightness_max_colortemp.sal)<br />